-The Vehicle Interface (VI or CAN translator) is piece of hardware that connects to the car's CAN bus, translates proprietary CAN messages to the standard OpenXC message format and sends the output over USB, Bluetooth or Ethernet/WiFi to a host device.
+The Vehicle Interface (VI) is piece of hardware that connects to the car’s CAN bus, translates proprietary CAN messages to the standard OpenXC message format and sends the output over USB, Bluetooth, or 3G/Ethernet/WiFi to a host device.

 The OBD-II port has one standard pin pair for a single CAN bus, but many automakers expose other buses on additional, non-standard pin pairs.
 For this documentation, we’ll use this nomenclature:

 |6 (+) and 14 (-)||CAN1||CAN high / CAN low from ISO 15765-4 and SAE-J2284|

 |3 (+) and 11 (-)||CAN2-1||Ford secondary, Chrysler CCD|

 |1 (+) and 8/9 (-)*||CAN2-2||Ford: infotainment, GM: J2411|

 |* If available, Pin 8 on Ford B, C platforms and Pin 9 on Ford D platforms.
 This is typically not available.|

 Most vehicle data is available from CAN1, and all vehicle interfaces connect to that bus.
 Some data is available only on CAN2-1 or CAN2-2, and these buses are not connected to all available VIs (see below).
 To find out if the information you need is on a bus connected by a particular VI, check the binary firmware documentation for your vehicle manufacturer.